 The ForTwo is excellent for city parking, but no good if you have more than 1 passenger.
 And the Prius wins if you need to carry a couple of bikes or four sets of skis.
-But the Mercedes is best for impressing a date.
+But the Mercedes is best for a posh pick-up.

 However, my first preference is for the Prius.
 I like function over form.
 Though the Prius’s form is pretty good too!
 I like that it is versatile and covers all bases, whilst doesn’t feel cheap.
 It’s the solid all-rounder and you know what you’re getting every time.

 With Car2Go you have to make extra checks on whether the vehicle is suitable for your needs that time.
 Car2Go has choice, which makes it better in some circumstances, but overall, I prefer the certainty of the Prius.

 Based on fuel consumption figures from the Canadian Government, we can see that Evo’s Prius C has the lowest tailpipe emissions with an average of 115 g CO2 per km driven.
 We’re assuming that Evo runs an equal amount of cars manufactured in each year, which probably isn’t correct (but it won’t change the results).